Water Damage – Causes, Types, Health Risks & Restoration

 - Aspergillus Mold

 Black Mold (Stachybotrys chartarum) is a strain of mold notorious for being dangerous and with good reason.
-This toxic fungus has been connected to numerous serious health problems, including breathing problems, mental impairment and organ damage.
+This toxic fungus has been connected to numerous serious health problems, including breathing issues, mental impairment, and organ damage.

 Black mold sometimes has a greenish tinge and flourishes under the flooring or behind cabinets in kitchens and bathrooms.